 - If you have a “dud” do not try to relight it.
 Leave it for at least 20 minutes and then soak it completely in water.

 - After you’ve finished shooting your fireworks, soak all of them in water and place them in a metal trash can a considerable distance from your home, garage or anything flammable.

 You can store fireworks, but you want to first follow your local laws.
 Here are some guidelines on storing fireworks safely.
 These are not guarantees, but will help you keep your family safe as these materials can be dangerous.

 - Store them in a dry, cool place in a sealed container.

 Water and moisture can ruin fireworks, so it’s best to keep it in a sealed container in a dry place, such as a portable shed that is not attached to the home.
 If they do come into contact with moisture, completely soak them and then dispose of them in a metal trash can well away from the home or anything flammable.

 - Store them away from children.

 You want to ensure stored fireworks are not within reach of children.
 If you store them in a shed, it is a good idea to have a lock on the shed so the kids do not stumble upon them while playing outdoors.
-All Cook sheds come with a lock on the door(s).

 - Clearly label them.